 Conclusion

 The best way to treat a chronic problem is to find the cause.
-If you have a medical condition like lumbar sacral pain, it is likely affecting other parts of your body.
+If you have a medical condition like lumbar-sacral pain, it is likely affecting other parts of your body.
 So instead of treating just the symptoms, it makes sense to address the cause.
-That’s why I recommend taking care of your spine from the inside out.
+That’s why I recommend caring for your spine from the inside out.